ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 landscape.
 The most notable ones are from Chip Huyen, where she [surveyed tools](https://huyenchip.com/2020/12/30/mlops-v2.html), [explored case-studies](https://huyenchip.com/mlops/), and [analyzed trends](https://huyenchip.com/2020/06/22/mlops.html).
+I highly recommend that you read them&mdash; they're insightful and informative!

-However, most of these resources are effective **when you already know what you want**.
+However, like most resources, they are **most effective if you already know what you want**.

 I liken this to eating in a new restaurant.
 You sit at a table, the waiter approaches, and he presents you a menu.
 They're all neatly